email: roadarch@outlook.com

 New Albany, IN

-This former Economy station was designed by Sullivan & Cozart.
-It was built in 1929.
+This former Economy station was designed by Sullivan & Cozart and built in 1929.
 By 1935, it had been renamed the Direct Oil station.
 It later housed the Supreme Oil Service, the Hargo Oil Company, the Sears Service station, and Abe's Rental.
 The building was vacant for many years.
-It was being restored when these photos were taken in 2010.
+It was being restored in 2010.
 In 2016, the building began housing the 410 Bakery.
-It now houses Coffee Crossing.
+It now houses a Coffee Crossing coffee shop.
 For more, see this website. [map]

 Indiana Misc.